Figures of Speech in the English Language

 - “Don’t act like a Romeo in front of her.” – “Romeo” is a reference to Shakespeare’s Romeo, a passionate lover of Juliet, in “Romeo and Juliet”.

-Antithesis is a figure of speech which tells us about two opposing or contrasting ideas put together in a sentence.
+Antithesis is a figure of speech that tells us about two opposing or contrasting ideas put together in a sentence.

 - Give every man thy ear, but few thy voice.